 - Provide as much support as possible to the new employee during this crucial time.

 - Provide the employee with a clear job description.

-- Introduce the new employee to Human Resources Policies.
+- Introduce the new employee to the on-line Employee Policies.

 - Provide for a systematic department orientation for the employee.